Signatures of Dipolar Dark Matter on Indirect Detection: Conclusions

 \section{Conclusions}

-In this work we studied the DM annihilation, considering it as a neutral particle with non vanishing magnetic and/or electric moments.
-Therefore, we studied this candidate with $M\sim D$ laying below the upper bound of $3 \times 10^{-16}\, \textrm{e cm}$ obtained in previous works~\cite{PhysRevD.70.083501}.
-The effective annihilation cross-section $\chi \overline{\chi} \rightarrow \gamma \gamma$ was analytically computed from first principles.
-In addition, we restricted the parameters space involved in the thermally averaged annihilation cross-section in order that the DDM model to be consistent with cosmological data, such as the relative density of the DM relic abundance and measurements of the temperature anisotropies of the cosmic background radiation.
-Then, we considered the model-independent constraint in the $f_e$\sigmam\, plane derived in~\cite{Kawasaki:2015}, and one analyzed its implications over the DDM model parameter space.
-Firstly, by imposing these CMB bounds and fixing $M_{16}$, $f$ values, there exists an upper bound for DDM particle mass, $m_{up}$.
-Moreover, in order to $m_\chi$ to be consistent with measurements of the DM relative density today a lower bound $m_{low}$ is imposed.
-The resulting allowed mass range lies around $500\,\textrm{GeV}$.
-We also demonstrated that if $f$ is taken as a free parameter (while remaining order one), then the allowed range of $M_{16}$, consistent with the CMB data-set, becomes pretty wide.
+In this work, we studied the DM annihilation, considering it as a neutral particle with non-vanishing magnetic and/or electric moments.
+In our study, our candidate has magnetic and electric dipolar moments $M$ and $ D$ which are left as free parameters holding the same order of magnitude laying below $1 \times 10^{-16}\, \textrm{e cm}$.
+The effective annihilation cross section $\chi \overline{\chi} \rightarrow \gamma \gamma$ was analytically computed from first principles.
+In addition, we restricted the parameters space involved in the thermally averaged annihilation cross section in order to be consistent with cosmological data, both the relative density of the DM relic abundance and measurements of the temperature anisotropies of the cosmic background radiation.
+Then, we considered the model-independent constraint in the $f_e$\sigmam\, plane derived in~\cite{Kawasaki:2015}, and analyzed its implications over the DDM model parameter space.
+By imposing these CMB bounds and fixing $M_{16}$, $f$ values, there exists an upper bound for DDM particle mass, $m_{up}$.
+Moreover, in order to $m_\chi$ to be consistent with measurements of the DM relative density today, a lower bound $m_{low}$ is imposed.
+The resulting allowed mass range lies around $10^2\,\textrm{GeV}$.
+We also demonstrated that if $f$ is taken as a free parameter (while remaining order one), then the allowed range of $M_{16}$, consistent with the CMB data-set, becomes wider.
 As a second step, we analyzed the CMB constraint implications and the relic abundance measurement as well.
-By combining both priors, we found the upper cutoff $M_{16}^*=0.44$ for the magnetic dipole moment (when $f \sim 1$).
+By combining both priors, we found the upper cutoff $M_{16}^*=0.67$ for the magnetic dipole moment (when $f \sim 1$).
 Afterwards, we estimated the projected posterior distributions for $m_\chi$ taken several $f$ values, and by fixing the magnetic dipole moment $M_{16}$ to a value below $M_{16}^*$ in accordance to the CMB prior.